MaksimDzhangirov/backendBankExample/docs/part59-eng.md

 So I'm gonna define a new type `GmailSender` struct.
 In this struct, let's add a `name` field of type `string`.
 The recipients will see this name as the sender of the email.
-The next field is the address of the account from which we will send emails.
-And the last field is gonna be the password to access that account.
+The next field (`fromEmailAddress`) is the address of the account from which we will send emails.
+And the last field (`fromEmailPassword`) is gonna be the password to access that account.
 Of course, we won't use the real password here, but I will show you how to generate an app password later.

 ```go
 type GmailSender struct {